zetapark/tls/README.md

-#### - Virtual programming environment with State
+#### - Virtual programming environment with State : Use full power of C++

 C++ is a mature, versatile and very fast language.
 But it was almost never used in web development.
 The biggest reason is that web development is different from normal software development.
-It is segmented by pages users are seeing.
-This is why script-like languages are preferred, rather than fully edged languages.
+It is segmented by pages users are seeing,  because HTTP protocol is stateless.
+This is why script-like languages are preferred in web development, rather than fully edged languages.
 And, we need to use cookie or some other complex methods to store informations like login status. eZ framework provides a stateful virtual environment that a browser is constantly connected to a web server.
 This virtual environment removes the segmentation of web apps.
-Thanks to this, a programmer can just store those informations that should be sustained through multiple pages, to a normal C++ variables.
+Thanks to this, a programmer can just store those informations, that should be sustained through multiple pages, to a normal C++ variables.
 This is very convenient.
 No more queries or cookies are needed to verify if the user is logged in.
 Just look at the local variable.

+In eZ Framwork, You will define your website as a class.
+This will make structured programming easy.
+You can roam free in your server programming as you are programming a normal application.